 Ollie Healthy Turkey Feast Review

 Ollie is a fresh, home-delivered dog food company.
-This niche of dog food has picked up some serious stream recently and Ollie is one of the leaders.
+This niche of dog food has picked up some serious stream recently, and Ollie is one of the leaders.
 Their recipes are shipped frozen to ensure they stay safe to consume.
-In addition, they offer subscription service to ensure you always have a plentiful supply of their food.
+In addition, they offer subscription services to ensure you always have a plentiful supply of their food.

 In addition, the organ meat ingredients that Ollie makes use of, such as Turkey Liver and Turkey Heart, will provide additional vitamins and minerals that traditional meat cuts will struggle to provide.